syedtasawarabbas/syedtasawarabbas/README.md

 I specialize in analyzing marketing performance, optimizing lead funnels, and building data-driven systems that help businesses **generate better leads and higher conversions.**

-My work sits at the intersection of **marketing, analytics, and technology** — using data to understand what actually drives growth.
+My work sits at the intersection of **marketing, analytics, and technology**, using data to understand what actually drives growth.

 • 📊 Marketing Data Analyst
 • 🎯 Lead Optimization Specialist